pivotal/docs-tap/tap-gui/techdocs/usage.md

 ## Update app-config.yaml techdocs section to point to the AWS S3 bucket

-We will update `app-config.yaml` to point to the AWS S3 bucket that has the published TechDocs files.
+We will update the `tap-gui-values.yaml` you used at install-time to point to the AWS S3 bucket that has the published TechDocs files.

-1. Replace the `techdocs` section in `app-config.yaml` with the following yaml, substituting appropriate values for the placeholders.
+1. Replace the `techdocs` section in `tap-gui-values.yaml` with the following yaml, substituting appropriate values for the placeholders.
     ```yaml
     techdocs:
       builder: 'external'